nilay302/Skillathon/DeveloperGuide.md

 1) Clone this Repository
 2) Open the Skillathon Folder in Android-Application directory from Android Studio

+User can download the apk-file from release folder in app directory

 **Admin Portal :**
 Steps :
 1) Clone the GitHub Repo containing the source code